JstnVltt/Portfolio/src/content/blog/deploying-suricata.md

 	alert tcp any any -> any 22 (msg: "Potential SSH Brute"; classtype:attempted-recon; flow:to_server; flags:S,12; threshold:type both, track by_src, count 3, seconds 5; sid:1000009; rev:1;)
 	alert tcp any any -> any 22 (msg: "Potential SSH Brute"; classtype:attempted-recon; flow:to_server; flags:S,12; threshold:type both, track by_src, count 3, seconds 5; sid:1000009; rev:1;)

-I also added some classifications in **/etc/suricata/classification.config** to personnalize the handling of priority :
+I also added some classifications in **/etc/suricata/classification.config** to personnalize the handling of priority.

-INSERER CLASSIFICATION AJOUTEE ICI

 # Results